 WHO SHOULD WE WORSHIP?

+Who should we worship?
+“The true worshippers will worship the Father” (John 4:23).
 Jesus very clearly and unmistakably said that we should “worship the Father”.
 Trinitarians often claim “we should worship the Trinity” as their Athanasian Creed says.
 Most often they talk about worshipping Jesus, and sometimes they even claim to worship the Holy Spirit.
-But the Bible is crystal clear on this subject.
+But, the Bible is crystal clear on this subject.
 This is not a gray area.
-There are no accurately translated scriptures that either direct us to, or have anyone worshipping Jesus, as you often hear.
+There are no accurately translated scriptures that either direct us to worship, or have anyone worshipping, Jesus, as is often heard.
 Jesus said in prayer that his “Father” is “the only true God” (John 17:1,3).

 There are some verses that are often translated as though people actually “worshipped” Jesus.
 However, as mentioned above, accurate translations do not reflect that idea.
 Let’s look at these scriptures with accurate translations: